OPEN-NEXT/wp3_pub/T3.2/Documentation & Guidelines/Project overview documentation Template.md

 - For whom is your project designed or made for?
 - What prior work inspires you to develop your project?

+## **CURRENT STATUS**

+- What is the current stage of your project?
+- What are the next steps?
+- How can the community help? - provide links to the issue board/any suitable page.
+- Who are you looking for?
+In terms of skills needed

 ## **THE PROBLEM**

 - What is the problem or need that your Hardware or Product Design is for?